Sjögren's disease: Saliva flow tests

 Symptoms of dry mouth and dryness in the oral cavity are caused by the reduced production of saliva from the salivary glands (parotid gland, submandibular gland, and sublingual gland).

 In unstimulated whole saliva flow collection, the person spits into a test tube every minute for approximately 15 minutes.
 A resultant collection of less than 1.5 ml is considered a positive result.

-In a stimulated saliva flow test the person sucks on a sugar-free sweet, whilst collecting saliva.
+In a stimulated saliva flow test, the person sucks on a sugar-free sweet, whilst collecting saliva.
 An unstimulated salivary flow rate of 0.1 to 0.2 ml/min and a stimulated flow rate of 0.7 ml/min or less is considered to be abnormally low flow rates indicative of salivary gland hypofunction.

-Unstimulated saliva production reduces by 40 to 70% between the ages of 20 and 80 years, but stimulated saliva production is not affected.
+Unstimulated saliva production reduces by 40–70% between the ages of 20 and 80 years, but stimulated saliva production is not affected.

 Lip biopsy

 A lip/salivary gland biopsy takes a tissue sample that can reveal lymphocytes clustered around salivary glands, and damage to these glands from inflammation.
-This test involves removing a sample of tissue from a person's inner lip/salivary gland and examining it under a microscope.
-On such biopsies, the single most important test result in the diagnosis of the oral component of Sjögren syndrome is likely the focus score, which is the number of mononuclear cell infiltrates containing at least 50 inflammatory cells in a 4 mm^{2} glandular section.
+This test involves removing a tissue sample from a person's inner lip/salivary gland and examining it under a microscope.
+On such biopsies, the single most important test result in the diagnosis of the oral component of Sjögren’s is likely the focus score, which is the number of mononuclear cell infiltrates containing at least 50 inflammatory cells in a 4 mm^{2} glandular section.
 The Chisholm-Mason grades are also widely used for salivary gland biopsies (see table).